Closure (computer programming): First-class functions

 Because the closure in this case outlives the execution of the function that creates it, the variables f and dx live on after the function derivative returns, even though execution has left their scope and they are no longer visible.
 In languages without closures, the lifetime of an automatic local variable coincides with the execution of the stack frame where that variable is declared.
 In languages with closures, variables must continue to exist as long as any existing closures have references to them.
 This is most commonly implemented using some form of garbage collection.

 State representation

 A closure can be used to associate a function with a set of "private" variables, which persist over several invocations of the function.
 The scope of the variable encompasses only the closed-over function, so it cannot be accessed from other program code.
-These are analogous to private variables in object-oriented programming, and in fact closures are analogous to a type of object, specifically function objects, with a single public method (function call), and possibly many private variables (the closed-over variables).
+These are analogous to private variables in object-oriented programming, and in fact closures are similar to stateful function objects (or functors) with a single call-operator method.

 In stateful languages, closures can thus be used to implement paradigms for state representation and information hiding, since the closure's upvalues (its closed-over variables) are of indefinite extent, so a value established in one invocation remains available in the next.
 Closures used in this way no longer have referential transparency, and are thus no longer pure functions; nevertheless, they are commonly used in impure functional languages such as Scheme.